 Welcome to the IBS and Gut Disorder Centre

-We see patients in the UK in London W1, Sussex and Oxford, but can also help people living elsewhere by means of postal/telephone/email consultations once they have filled in the three questionnaires that we use.
+We see patients in the UK in London W1, but can also help people living elsewhere by means of postal/telephone/email consultations once they have filled in the three questionnaires that we use

 Please click on The Real Causes of IBS to read Positive Health magazine's cover story article written by Michael Franklin.

 Please take a look through the articles and success stories appearing on this website.
 They all contain details of cases from the IBS and Gut Disorder Centre and mention some of the IBS treatments we use.

 We particularly help people suffering from unusual bacteria such as Klebsiella and Citrobacter freundii, from parasites such as Blastocystis hominis and Dientamoeba fragilis, and from yeast overgrowth such as Candida albicans and Geotrichum.
-We often use the CSA (Comprehensive Parasitology stool test) from an American laboratory to help us diagnose these conditions.
+We often use the CSA (Comprehensive Parasitology stool test) from an American laboratory to help us identify these conditions.
 This test is a huge breakthrough in IBS treatment

 IBS can be caused by:

 Sometimes only one is to blame.
 In many cases, 2, 3 or even 4 of these causes are all present in the same person.
 Unfortunately, people seldom look at more than one.
 That's analogous to having four nails in your shoe.
 If you only get rid of one of them it will still hurt to walk!

 The CSA test looks at the first three of these potential causes and it does it brilliantly.
 It pinpoints things that are wrong that never seem to be discovered by NHS tests.
 Then the appropriate treatment can be started.